Tasnima123/DevOps-Course-Starter/README.md

 If not in poetry env:
 * For unit and integration tests: run `poetry run pytest tests/int_unit`
 * For Selenium tests: run `poetry run pytest tests/e2e`

+## Continuous Deployment

+This app is deployed on Heroku.
+You can then visit this link in your web browser to view the app.

+The Travis CI:
+* automatically builds and deploys the main branch to Heroku
+* publishes the Docker images to Docker Hub